 Cision is one of the leading tools PR and marketing professionals utilize when it comes to media outreach.
 By generating a catered list of reporters, journalists and editors, Cision allows organizations to directly reach out to professionals within specific research focuses.
 By keeping in mind a couple best practices and tips, marketing and PR professionals can improve both their response rates and general outreach skills.

 To start off, breaking down and analyzing your content is key to creating a good, targeted media list.
 Not only does the pitch have to provide newsworthy information, but the audience needs to be taken into consideration as well.
-The best approach to creating a pitch begins with the lead.
+The best approach to creating a pitch begins with the lede.
 The best pitches are able to present a current story and seamlessly tie in their product or expert.
 By creating a clear connection for your readers, you give your readers a reason to be interested with your pitch.
-As you create your pitch, you must be cognizant to stay within the time restraints of your story, especially when working around new, trending topics.
+As you create your pitch, keep in mind the current news cycle, especially when working around trending and time sensitive topics.